rlieben/Eindproject/README.md

 #### Similar visualizations:
 http://www.carbonmap.org/
-The values are not in a graph but as an infobox and colour scheme on the map.
+The values are not in a graph but as an info box and colour scheme on the map.
 The colour scheme is also possible for my project, however an extra graph on the side will give more insight.
 The map does not zoom in, this is difficult for selecting small countries.
 Some more info on the country is also nice to add, for example population.